mexxik/drl-project-3/README.md

     * [Windows 32-bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)
     * [Windows 64-bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-## Structure

-All classes and utility function are implemented in `Tennis.ipynb` note book.
+All classes and utility function are implemented in `agent.py` file.

 ## Training

-`Tennis.ipynb` contains all the necessary code to train the models.
-Some
+`train.ipynb` contains all the necessary code to train the models.

+## Testing

+To run the test make sure you have model files in the root directory and then run all cells in `test.ipynb`.

 ## Report